 You can add an email field any entity (content type, user, taxonomy term or comment).

-To add a email field to e.g., a "Basic Page" go to Menu > Structure > Content types > Page > Manage fields (http://example.com/admin/structure/types/manage/page/fields)
+To add an email field to content types (such as "Basic Page" or any other content type you've created), go to Menu > Structure > Content types > Page > Manage fields (http://example.com/admin/structure/types/manage/page/fields)

 Add a new field of the field type "Email", and configure the field.